Sequence space representations for translation-modulation invariant function and distribution spaces: Introduction

 \section{Introduction}

-The representation of function and distribution spaces by sequence spaces is a central topic in functional analysis that goes back to the pioneering work of Valdivia and Vogt \cite{V-TopicLCS, V-SeqSpRepSpTestFuncDist} and is closely connected to the isomorphic classification of such spaces.
-In particular, there has been a considerable interest in the sequence space representations of the classical Schwartz spaces $\D_{L^p}, \mathcal{B}, \dot{\mathcal{B}}$ and $\D'_{L^p}, \mathcal{B'}, \dot{\mathcal{B}}'$ \cite{B-ComplVVTab, B-D-N-SeqSpRepSmoothFuncDistWilsonBases, B-N-O, D-D,O-W, Valdivia, V-SeqSpRepSpTestFuncDist}.
-The main goal of this article is to unify and generalize these known representations by providing sequence representations for test function and distribution spaces defined via a broad class of translation-modulation invariant Banach spaces that was recently introduced in \cite{D-P-P-V-TMIBUltraDist}.
+The representation of test function and distribution spaces by sequence spaces is a central topic in functional analysis that goes back to the pioneering work of Valdivia and Vogt \cite{V-TopicLCS, V-SeqSpRepSpTestFuncDist} and is closely connected to the isomorphic classification of such spaces.